microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 - Part 1 > Build your Agent in 30 Seconds
 - Part 2 > Explore DevTools
 - Part 3 > AI Foundry Resources Setup
-- Part 4 > Connect Tech Support agent to Foundry Resources
+- Part 4 > Connect Tech Support Agent to Azure OpenAI
-- PArt 5 > Add advanced orchestration with MCP
+- Part 5 > Add Advanced Orchestration (via the Model Context Protocol)

 ---
-**Please proceed to the next section.** (Navigation aids are at bottom right)
+**Please proceed to the next section.** (Navigation aids are at the bottom right)

 ---
 >[!note] This lab is written in Typescript.
 No prior knowledge is needed.
 Teams AI Library is also available in .NET and Python.

->[!help]**If you are stuck in any part of the lab please ask a proctor for help.**
+>[!help]**If you are stuck in any part of the lab, please raise your hand to ask a proctor for help.**

 ===